stonier/cost_map/README.md

 more comprehensive outline of what is possible with cost maps and grid maps.

 Doxygen documentation for the cost map API's is served via the [ROS wiki](http://wiki.ros.org/cost_map).
 Select the *Code API* link for the relevant release/package.
-For example, the [kinetic release doxygen for cost_map_core](http://docs.ros.org/kinetic/api/cost_map_core/html/annotated.html).
+For example, [kinetic - cost_map_core](http://docs.ros.org/kinetic/api/cost_map_core/html/annotated.html).

 ## Image Bundles